Smart Phone Apple is planning for the launch of a new and improve... | Channels for Pearson+

 Margin of Error

-The margin of error indicates the range within which the true population parameter is expected to lie, based on the sample results.
-In this scenario, a margin of error of three percentage points means that the estimated percentage of consumers intending to purchase the new iPhone could vary by plus or minus three percentage points from the actual percentage.
-This concept is essential for assessing the precision of the survey results.
+The margin of error indicates the range within which the true population percentage is expected to fall, based on the survey results.
+In this case, a margin of error of three percentage points means that the estimated percentage from the survey could be three points higher or lower than the actual percentage.
+This concept is essential for assessing the precision of the survey findings.

 Recommended video: